olafland/chaos/README.md

 Building and Running Chaos
 ----------------------

-Configuration:
+### Configuration

-There are some paramters in `chaos-test.h` in folder `/chaos/contiki/apps/` that you should set according to your requirements:
+There are a few parameters in `/chaos/contiki/apps/chaos-test.h` that you should set according to your needs:

-`#define INITIATOR_NODE_ID 1` (choose the node ID of the initiator, 1 by default)
+* `#define INITIATOR_NODE_ID 1` (the node ID of the initiator, 1 by default)

-`#define CHAOS_NODES 3` (set the number of nodes, 3 by default)
+* `#define CHAOS_NODES 3` (the total number of nodes in the network, 3 by default)

-These two are essenttial to set, you find many more configuration parameters in `chaos-test.h`, `chaos.h`, and `testbed.h`.
+These two are essential; you can find many more configuration parameters in `/chaos/contiki/apps/chaos-test.h`, `/chaos/contiki/core/dev/chaos.h`, and `/chaos/contiki/apps/testbed.h`.
 You can either set them in the file directly or feed as parameters to your compiler.

-Testbed:
+### Testbed

 Here is one example for 15 nodes and node 3 acting as initiator:

 `make chaos-test.sky TARGET=sky DEFINES=CHAOS_NODES=15,INITIATOR_NODE_ID=3`

-Cooja simulator:
+### Cooja simulator

-To run in Cooja, you have to tell Chaos that we are using Cooja by adding `COOJA=1` (0 by default) to your defines (see testbed example above).
+To run Chaos in Cooja, you have to set `COOJA=1` (0 by default) in your defines (see testbed example above).
 In addition, you should use the MRM radio model in Cooja.
 Please note that Chaos pushes Cooja to its limits (and sometimes beyond).
 As a result, you might see some artifacts when running Chaos in Cooja.
 However, commonly Chaos and Cooja get along well.

-System Setup:
+### System setup

 Just for your reference, evalution of this work was done with `gcc version 4.6.3 20120301 (mspgcc LTS 20120406 unpatched) (GCC)`.